 UPMC Health Plan recognizes that you may get sick or suffer an injury when you are traveling away from home.
-That is why your benefit plan covers urgent care and Emergency Services when you are traveling outside the UPMC Health Plan Service Area.
-Remember, services that are not urgent care or Emergency Services are not covered when obtained from Non-Participating Providers in or outside of the UPMC Health Plan Service Area.
+That is why UPMC Health Plan covers urgent care and Emergency Services at the in-network benefit level when you are traveling outside the UPMC Health Plan Service Area.